Pimple On Lip: Causes, Treatment, And Prevention

 • Don’t touch your face or lips too often.

-• Don’t pop or squeeze any pimple.
+• Don’t pop or squeeze any pimples.

 • Maintain good hygiene.